Akuli/python-tutorial/loops.md

 ## For loops

-Let's say we have a list of things we want to print.
-To print each item in stuff, we could just do a bunch of prints:
+Let's say we have [a list](lists-and-tuples.md) of things we want to print.
+To print each item in it, we could just do a bunch of prints:

 ```py
 stuff = ['hello', 'hi', 'how are you doing', 'im fine', 'how about you']